 terminated by the Board.
 The Board shall notify the church clerk of this

 - Members and associate members whose addresses have long been unknown, or

 who for a period of one year have not communicated with the church,

 attended its services, or contributed to its support, may be transferred to

 the inactive roll.
-It shall be the duty of the Board of Spiritual and
+It shall be the duty of the Board of Ministry and Mission

 minister and the clerk, and to make revision of the roll for publication in

 the directory of the church officers and members.